 You can also add GoogleDNS:

-The appended strings should be similar to previous one.
+The appended strings should be similar to the previous one.

-To prevent traffic leakage in case VPN-tunnel drops you can edit the file /etc/firewall.user with following content:
+(Optional) To prevent traffic leakage in case VPN-tunnel drops you can edit the file /etc/firewall.user with the following content:

 You should also create the file 99-prevent-leak in the folder /etc/hotplug.d/iface/ with following content: